masc-ucsc/dromajo/doc/setup.md

 ### Get the Linux kernel up and running (~ 3 min)

+WARNING: It is easier to build the Linux kernel using the buildroot

 Assumption: you have the `riscv64-linux-gnu-` (GlibC) toolchain.

 If not and you built the buildroot, you may be able to reuse the buildroot gcc installed by adding `buildroot/output/host/bin` to your path, and use the riscv64-linux-gcc (fix the CROSS_COMPILE to use riscv64-linux- instead of riscv64-linux-gnu-)

 ```
 export CROSS_COMPILE=riscv64-linux-gnu-